-Today we want cleaner, greener, natural beauty products.
+Today, we want a cleaner, greener, natural beauty products

 So we can take better care of our health and the planet.

 We want more transparency and know what constitutes natural when it comes to what we are putting on our skin.